michal-harish/gridport/README.md

 * REFACTOR add interface Module ( initialize(), close(), cliCommand(),... )
 * REFACTOR make an internal function to read header by case-insensitive header name key
-* REFACTOR Create internal PolicyProvider to manage access to the sqlite config
-    * Insert default settings, user, contract and endpoints when initializing policy.db
-    * Prepare for .conf provider with dir.watcher (will be faster then querying sqlite)
-    * Implement jetty handler Graceful
-    * Add/remove contexts on the fly
-    * This will be a good stimul to refactor handler.Firewall and handler.Authenticator

 * DESIGN exception handling and propagation
 * DESIGN password management